 In recent years, collaboration between design and manufacturing teams has undergone a radical transformation.
 Teams that had once worked together under one roof are now often globally distributed and splintered, requiring organizations to shift their approaches to CAD data management to ensure continued success.

-Traditional file-based Product Data Management (PDM) systems – which were introduced to enforce version control and prevent engineers from accidentally overwriting each other’s work – were not created with distributed design teams in mind.
+Traditional file-based Product Data Management (PDM) software systems – which were introduced to enforce version control and prevent engineers from accidentally overwriting each other’s work – were not created with distributed design teams in mind.
 They were built for local operations where collaboration between colleagues occurs within the same physical workplace.

-Before PDM arrived on the scene, organizing data was largely done through file folders on local hard drives, administered servers, and manual processes that were not only time-consuming and inefficient, but extremely frustrating.
+Before PDM software arrived on the scene, organizing data was largely done through file folders on local hard drives, administered servers, and manual processes that were not only time-consuming and inefficient but extremely frustrating.
 When you’ve got thousands of folders scattered across multiple computers, it can be difficult to keep track of which files are the newest, where to find them, and who has access to them.

 Manual data management through Windows folders merely became the digitally cluttered version of physically cluttered paper files in overstuffed file cabinets.